OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 - Good code is extendable.
 - Good code is less buggy.

-Functional programming is not some code nor it is a language but a paradigm.
-You could probably go with the functional programming with any language.
-However, some languages embrace it as a first class citizen (or even dictate it) whereas some languages tend to challenge you or they become too verbose to go with functional programming.
-Thus above items about good code are not really relevant to the functional programming paradigm.
+Functional programming is not some sort of code nor it is a language but a paradigm.
+You could probably go with the functional programming by using any language.
+However, some languages embrace it as a first class citizen (or even dictate it) whereas some languages tend to be challenging or they become too verbose to go with functional programming.
+Thus above items about the good code are not really relevant to the functional programming paradigm.
 I would like to emphasize once more as in the following:

 - Functional programming **does not** necessarily lead to more maintainable code nor does it aim that.
-- Functional programming languages **are not** necessarily more readable.
+- The code written with functional programming languages **are not** necessarily more readable.
 - The practice of functional programming can also turn the code into spaghetti if one is not careful.

-Wow, if functional programming doesn't give me those aspects I care about my code, then why do I care?
-That's a good question.
+Wow, if functional programming doesn't give me those aspects I care about my code, then why should I use it all?

 ## Why should I care about functional programming?